 In one year, I built an Instagram following of over twenty-eight thousand women.
 The experience has taught me to embrace my integrity and authenticity.
 It showed me to never hide or pretend to be perfect.
 It helped me embrace change and showed me we are never too old to grow.
 It helped me find my happiness again by enduring the most painful experience of my life.
 It has given me a new outlook on my life and the things I want it to include.
 It made me a better mother, a better friend, and a better woman.
 We, as women, are capable of amazing things.
 If we all could find the strength to believe in ourselves, imagine the things we could accomplish.
 Never stop believing that what you want is possible.”

-This story was submitted to Love What Matters by Carrie Pyle Lawrence of Woodland Hills, CA. You can follow her journey on her website here and on Instagram here.
+This story was submitted to Love What Matters by Carrie Pyle Lawrence of Woodland Hills, CA. You can follow her journey on her Instagram here.
 Submit your story here, and be sure to subscribe to our best stories here.

 Read more touching stories like this: